 Creating a building wallet for distributed data ecosystems

-Our society has to make the transition to an energy neutral and circular economy.
-We have to deal with evolving demands for housing, caused by ongoing urbanisation and an ageing and diversifying population.
-Only with transparent and fair information positions for all players involved we can reach our circular goals.
+Our society must make the transition to an energy-neutral, circular economy.
+We must deal with evolving demands for housing due to ongoing urbanization and an ageing and diversifying population.
+We can reach only our circular goals with transparent and fair information positions for all players involved.

 Critical success factors:

-– The integration of the BIM-model, a standard in the building industry and important source of data about buildings
+– The integration of the BIM model, a standard in the building industry and an important source of data on buildings

 – Incentives for data owners to contribute and for building owners to use the platform

-– Focus on the owner’s perspective, but other perspectives are also relevant (e.g. the builder who wants to finish his project without all kinds of red tape).
+– Focus on the owner’s perspective, with other perspectives also relevant (e.g. the builder wanting to complete a project without excessive red tape).

-– how to manage access to (private or commercially sensitive) data in this distributed environment;
+– Managing access to (private or commercially sensitive) data in this distributed environment

-– how to engage data owners to contribute data to the building wallet.
+– Engaging data owners in contributing data to the building wallet

 DOMAIN EXPERTS PRESENT AT THE HACKATHON